Big Sky. Have you heard of it? Have you been? I have and I’m in love.

 It was a long day so we spent the rest of the afternoon in the hot tub at the cabin.

-My favorite – horseback riding.
+My favorite – horseback riding!
 I’m not a good rider, but I love it!
-The tour was so great and so incredibly beautiful, just like everywhere in Big Sky.
+The tour was so great and so incredibly beautiful, just like everything in Big Sky.

 Later that day, we went to Porcupine Trail.
-We only passed a few other people so most of the time we had the trail all to ourselves.
-There is not much shade on this trail so definitely wear a hat and wear sunscreen!
+A local resident recommended this hike since it’s typically not crowded.
+We only passed a few other people and had the trail all to ourselves for most of the afternoon.
+There is not much shade on this trail so definitely wear a hat and sunscreen!

 Cameron and I were up before the sun so we decided to take on the Beehive Basin hike.
 It is 6.6 miles roundtrip.
-Some parts were easy and some were strenuous.
+Some parts were easy and some were strenuous (AllTrails rates the hike Moderate).
 If you plan to go, start early, take your time, and pack/wear layers.
 It was beautiful and worth the time we spent on the trail!
 When we were approaching the end, we saw some families with small children attempting to start the hike.
 Not sure if they made it…I wouldn’t recommend this one for littles.

 Our final activity of the week was whitewater kayaking!
-We’ve always wanted to go whitewater rafting but weren’t sure if it was a good idea to do a group activity due to Covid.
-So we booked the kayaks and hoped that we would enjoy it.
+We’ve always wanted to go whitewater rafting but saw that kayaking was available and sounded like a great time.
 We LOVED it!
 I can’t say that enough.
 If you’ve never tried, please do.
 It was so thrilling and fun!
-Cameron tipped his in one of the rapids and fell out.
-Thankfully the tour company had a photographer on the bank of the river to capture the moment for me!
+Cameron tipped in one of the rapids and fell out, but I stayed upright the entire time!
+The tour company had a photographer on the bank of the river to capture some really fun moments for us.